Peripheral Arterial Disease Specialist in Los Angeles

 Occasionally, during an angioplastic procedure, Dr. Bethencourt may determine that a stent is needed to help keep the artery open after the procedure.
 The stent, a small mesh tube, is placed directly into the artery through the catheter and, once properly placed, exerts an outward pressure on the walls of the artery where the plaque was compressed by the balloon catheter.
 The stent helps to keep the artery open after the procedure is finished.
 In certain situations, stents that are coated with medicine may be used to help prevent future blockages.

-Cardiac Surgeon in Long Beach CA
+Cardiac Surgeon in Fountain Valley, CA

 For most cases, stenting is used to treat cases of peripheral arterial disease.
 At The Bethencourt Group, we pride ourselves on our experience with minimally invasive robotic cardiac surgery to treat cardiac and thoracic conditions.
 For more information contact The Bethencourt Group at (657) 241-9440.